bmaltais/kohya_ss/README.md

 cd kohya_ss
 docker compose up -d
 ```

-This Dockerfile has been designed to be easily disposable.
-You can discard the container at any time and docker build it with a new version of the code.

 To update the system, do `docker compose down && docker compose up -d --pull always`